wp-plugins/pixelstats/readme.txt

 Feature details:

-* Count viewers and page impressions for each post and article using tracking pixel
+* Count viewers and article views for each post and article using tracking pixel
 * Tracking pixel is displayed automatically, no theme customization needed.
 * Define where views are tracked (front page, single page, archive pages, RSS feeds)
 * Define if logged in users should be tracked.